circleci/circleci-docs/jekyll/_cci2/deployment-examples.md

           org: your-org
           package: null
           space: your-space
           validate_steps:
-            - run: echo 'your validation steps'
+            # Call any orbs or custom commands that validate the health of deployed application before letting Green deploy/reroute proceed.
-            - run: echo 'you can also have more of these'
+            # For example,  hitting a /health endpoint with curl and making sure the dark URL returns a 200.
 ```

-If you would like more detailed information about various CloudFoundry orb examples that you can use in your configuration workflows, refer to the [CloudFoundry Orb](https://circleci.com/orbs/registry/orb/circleci/cloudfoundry) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).
+If you would like more detailed information about various CloudFoundry orb elements that you can use in your configuration workflows, refer to the [CloudFoundry Orb](https://circleci.com/orbs/registry/orb/circleci/cloudfoundry) page in the [CircleCI Orbs Registry](https://circleci.com/orbs/registry/).

 ### Deploy to Cloud Foundry with 2.0 Config

 Cloud Foundry deployments require the Cloud Foundry CLI.
-Be sure to match the architecture to your Docker image (the commands below assume you're using a Debian-based image).
+Be sure to match the architecture to your Docker image (the commands below assume you are using a Debian-based image).
 This example pattern implements "Blue-Green" deployments using Cloud Foundry's map-route/unmap-route commands, which is an optional feature above and beyond a basic `cf push`.

 #### Install the CLI
 {:.no_toc}